scottconrad/scottconrad.github.io/readme.md

 ###Instructions for Reviewer by bullet item

-1. Authenticate and select a calendar, the selected date(defaults to today) will be shown.
+1* Authenticate and select a calendar, the selected date(defaults to today) will be shown.
 If you change the date, the list updates.
-2. I never understood this one and I emailed to clarify.
+2* I never understood this one and I emailed to clarify.
 I would and probably should have just parsed a public rss feed for a calendar but the request was just odd.
 Technically I could have just loaded in the calendar embedded and solved the requirement but obviously that isn't what you were looking for.
 I'm happy to explain further.
-3. This works fine, its the form on the left side.
+3* This works fine, its the form on the left side.
+Please note when you add an event it updates the list as well for the selected calendar.
 Additional Functionality
-4. This is a bit of a dumb example from a UI perspective but the elements stack on an ipad
-5. I used angular from the start, the recruiter said it was ok since I had planned to implement everything
-6. I am using gulp that builds the .less into css
+4* This is a bit of a dumb example from a UI perspective but the elements stack on an ipad 5* I used angular from the start, the recruiter said it was ok since I had planned to implement everything 6* I am using gulp that builds the .less into css
-7. The app does this from the start, when you authenticate you are given your list of calendars, when you select a calendar then today's events are shown above all of the events
+7*  The app does this from the start, when you authenticate you are given your list of calendars, when you select a calendar then today's events are shown above all of the events

 ##Thoughts